Employer Relations Alliance

 Thu, Feb 26 2026

-Bringing Purpose to Partnership: Defining Your Employer Relations Mission
+Bringing Focus to Employer Relations: Defining Your Team’s Mission

 Many career services teams and WIL offices have an overall mission or strategic plan — but few have a clear, focused mission for their employer relations work.
 Without it, efforts can become fragmented, reactive, or disconnected from organizational goals and employer needs.